openbaton/docs/docs/vim-plugin.md

 OpenBaton is an open source project providing a reference implementation of the NFVO and VNFM based on the ETSI specification, it is implemented in java using the spring.io framework.
 It consists of two main components: a NFVO and a generic VNFM.
 This project plugin-sdk contains modules that are needed to implement a plugin for OpenBaton system.

 ## How does this works?
-An OpenBaton Plugin is a [RMI][rmi] Server that connects to the NFVO or any other rmiregistry with access to the OpenBaton catalogue as codebase.
+OpenBaton use the Remote Procedure Call (RPC) mechanism for implementing the Plugins.
 It offers an implementation of an interface that is used by the NFVO.
-By default the NFVO starts a rmiregistry at localhost:1099.

 ## Requirements